Pandocomatic

 Chapter 8.
 Pandocomatic configuration

-Pandocomatic can be configured by means of a pandocomatic configuration file, which is a YAML file.
+Pandocomatic can be configured by means of pandocomatic configuration files, which are YAML files.
 For example, the following YAML code is a valid pandocomatic configuration file:

 settings: